fsossai/jacobi-hybrid/README.md

 Source code     : https://github.com/fsossai/jacobi-hybrid
 ```

+## Benchmarks

 All benchmarks have been done on partitions of the computing node of the supercomputers kindly provided by
 [Vienna Scientific Cluster](https://vsc.ac.at/).
 The three clusters used are called [VSC3](https://vsc.ac.at/systems/vsc-3/), [VSC3plus](https://vsc.ac.at/systems/vsc-3/) and
 [VSC4](https://vsc.ac.at/systems/vsc-4/);
 the latter system is ranked 105 in the TOP500 list at the time of writing (September 2020).

+The internode results have been carried out using [weak scaling](https://en.wikipedia.org/wiki/Scalability#Weak_versus_strong_scaling)
+keeping the problem size large in order to avoid non-realistic speedups generally obtained when smaller problems fit into the cache.
+In the plots, _Pure_ refers to the version that do not consider the shared memory within each node,
+whereas _Hybrid_ assigns a communicating process per socket and the others works inside its shared memory
+using MPI One-sided communications therefore, a socket is considered as the shared memory region.
+The pure version scales almost perfectly but the hybrid one is not able to be on-par.
+A reason for this may be traced back to implementation details of the MPI One-sided communications.

+Process **pinning** plays a fundamental role in affecting the intranode scaling.
+For VSC4 _Incremental pinning_ is obtained setting `export I_MPI_PIN_PROCESSOR_LIST=0-47`, whereas _Round-robin pinning_ is obtained with `export I_MPI_PIN_PROCESSOR_LIST=allcores:grain=1,shift=24`.
+For VSC3 _Incremental pinning_ is obtained setting `export I_MPI_PIN_PROCESSOR_LIST=0-15`, whereas _Round-robin pinning_ is obtained with `export I_MPI_PIN_PROCESSOR_LIST=allcores:grain=1,shift=8`.
+As it can be seen from the to intranode plots, using the incremental pinning, the memory bandwidth of the socket saturates quickly
+limiting the scalability.
+As soon as the second socket comes into play, the scaling gets linear again, this time with a lower slope
+because in this system, the Quick Path Interconnect provides half of the bandwidth w.r.t. the bus.
+On the other hand, filling the sockets in a round-robin fashion, saturates the memory bandwidth slower, but eventually reaching
+the same performance level.

+The intranode scaling on VSC3 show clearly how the domain decomposition can affect the performance: the highest peek is obtained
+at 8 cores, that is, a perfect 2x2x2 cubic cartesian topology.

 Details of a VSC4's node:
 ```